News, research & events Safer Roads Safer People Safer Equipment Safety Co-ordination

 Riders in NSW

-Older riders (40 years +) now comprise 52% of registered owners in NSW compared with 31% in 1995.
-This is in sharp contrast to the reduction in the number of young riders (Under 26), who now represent only 7% of registered owners of motorcycles.
+Older riders (40 years +) now comprise 57% of registered owners in NSW.
+This is in sharp contrast to the number of young riders (Under 26), who represent only 8% of registered owners of motorcycles.
 The graph below illustrates the changing trend in registrations.